sntioudis/papreca/documentation/commands.md

 Sets up a height calculation for the %PAPRECA simulation.
 If this command is used, the height **across the z-coordinate** is calculated before every kMC stage.
 This command was designed to dynamically capture the height of thin films.

 For style mass_bins the height calculation is performed as follows: firstly, the whole simulation box is divided into x-y segments.
 The x-y segments span from on side to another in the x- and y- directions and have a thickness (in the z-direction) of bin_width.
 Secondly, the total mass of each x-y segment is calculated.
-Finally, a running sum of bin masses is calculated (starting from the lower most x-y segment) and the film height is defined as the height of the first mass bin for which the running mass sum is greater or equal than M &times; cutoff (where M is the total mass of the system at the current %PAPRECA step).
+Finally, a running sum of bin masses is calculated (starting from the lowermost x-y segment) and the film height is defined as the height of the first mass bin for which the running mass sum is greater that or equal to M &times; cutoff (where M is the total mass of the system at the current %PAPRECA step).

 \subsection height_calculation_default Default